Do I need to see a Duty Planner?

-For face to face meetings, the Duty Officer is available at:
+Face to face meetings - the Duty Officer is available at:

-Okehampton Customer Services Centre on the second and firth Mondays of each month, 9am to 1pm
+- Okehampton Customer Services Centre on the second and forth Mondays of each month, 9am to 1pm

-- You will be able to book a call back from the duty planner who will be available every weekday.
+- You will be able to book a call back from the duty planner who will be available most weekdays.

 - You can book an appointment for an officer to call you back at a time which suits you from Monday to Friday, between 9am and 1pm.